scala/docs.scala-lang/_overviews/scala3-book/concurrency.md

 - The value inside a `Future` is always an instance of one of the `Try` types: `Success` or `Failure`
 - If you’re using multiple futures to yield a single result, combine them in a `for` expression

 Also, as you saw with the `import` statements in these examples, the Scala `Future` depends on an `ExecutionContext`.

-This relationship, and many more details about futures, are explained in the Reference documentation.
+For more details about futures, see [Futures and Promises](https://docs.scala-lang.org/overviews/core/futures.html), an article that discusses futures, promises, and execution contexts.
+It also provides a discussion of how a `for` expression is translated into a `flatMap` operation.